We all have a tricky area in the garden where nothing seems to grow. Sometimes you simply need to choose the right plant for the right place!

 Drought-tolerant plants are capable of coping with hot and dry conditions, although provided you water regularly, you neednt be limited to drought-tolerant plants alone.

 If you garden on the coast or your garden is exposed to strong winds then this is the guide for you!

 There are so many benefits to attracting wildlife into your garden.
-Apart from saving the decline of our native species, garden wildlife also acts as a natural pest control, preventing the need to spray harmful chemicals all over your garden.
+Apart from saving the decline of our native species, garden wildlife also acts as a natural pest control.

 Most gardeners have at least one difficult spot in their garden.
-One of the most challenging is the shade cast by buildings and trees.
 A shady spot can be difficult for plants as it creates a cool environment and is often coupled with dry soil or very damp soil.